dimasmpp130/baileys-news/.github/README.md

     - [How Whatsapp Communicate With Us](#how-whatsapp-communicate-with-us)
     - [Register a Callback for Websocket Events](#register-a-callback-for-websocket-events)

-> [!IMPORTANT NOTE]
+# Important Note

-> The original repository was initially removed by its creator and subsequently taken over by [WhiskeySockets](https://github.com/WhiskeySockets).
+The original repository was initially removed by its creator and subsequently taken over by [WhiskeySockets](https://github.com/WhiskeySockets).
 Building upon this foundation, I have implemented several enhancements and introduced new features that were not present in the original repository.
 These improvements aim to elevate functionality and provide a more robust and versatile experience.

 # Disclaimer
 I just re-upload the code from the original source because the latest version has not been released yet so I share and upload it here temporarily, there are no changes to the structure or content or function of the code whether it is changed or modified and so on...
 I just upload or re-upload it, thank you 🙏